DSkilton/PictoGlyph/README.md

 The long-term vision is to link symbol appearance with historical context (place, time, trade routes, goods) and use modern ML (CNNs, transformers/attention) to explore relationships between known and unknown scripts.

+The project is especially interested in whether known pictographic scripts can provide useful context for investigating symbols from unknown, damaged or poorly understood writing systems.

 ## MVP Goals
 The initial MVP focuses on a very small, robust pipeline:

 1. **Register languages and symbols**
    - Create languages with metadata (name, script, date range, notes)
    - Register symbols tied to languages, with `image_path` references
+   - Prepare for symbol variants where the same symbol appears in different visual forms

 2. **Ingest images**
    - From local folders
    - From remote URLs (later)
+   - Store enough source information to make the data traceable

 3. **Generate simple embeddings**
    - Python service loads images, preprocesses them, and produces numeric feature vectors
+   - Embeddings allow symbols to be compared by visual similarity

 4. **Get “most similar language” predictions**
    - Java calls the Python ML API
    - Python returns the top candidate languages for a symbol
    - Java stores these in `prediction` along with a `model_version`
+   - Predictions are treated as hypotheses, not final answers

 ## Tech Stack
 **Backend (API)**